Lycanthropy – Shape-shifters – Werewolves

 Lycanthropy – Shapeshifters

-Sceptics rebut the possibility of shape-shifting occurring in human beings.
+Skeptics rebut the possibility of shape-shifting occurring in human beings.
 Spiritualists state that humans become an amalgam of human and animal spirit on the spirit plane.
-This view does not debunk the sceptics view as the spiritual seekers have not claimed a physical transformation as is often portrayed in books and movies like Twilight.
+This view does not debunk the skeptics view as the spiritual seekers have not claimed a physical transformation as is often portrayed in books and movies like Twilight.

 One website describes the spiritual seekers connection to the animal spirit as follows: